TannerNelson16/sprinkler_controller/README.md

 Introduction:
 -
 Smart irrigation controllers are overpriced and lack customizability so I set out to develop a simple and easy to use solution that is also robust and reliable.
+The intellidwell sprinkler controller uses custom micropython firmware developed for the ESP32.
+A localized server that runs right on the microcontroller allows for scheduling, smart phone control, and integration with smart home systems via MQTT.
+Solid state relays provide extrememely reliable switching of 24VAC solenoid sprinkler valves.
+A custom 24VAC to 5VDC (variable via a potentiometer) converter allows the logic to be powered from the same source as the sprinkler valve power.

 Components used:
 -